esoterra/wasmpedia/docs/index.md

 [ISA]: https://en.wikipedia.org/wiki/Instruction_set_architecture

 # Wasmpedia
-An Open Source encyclopedia for WebAssembly (Wasm)
+An Open Source encyclopedia for WebAssembly (Wasm).

+This project is *very* early WIP.

 ## What is Wasm?
 WebAssembly, or "wasm", is a general-purpose virtual [ISA] designed to be a compilation target for a wide variety of programming languages.
-Much of its distinct personality derives from its security, code compression, and decoding optimization features.

-The unit of WebAssembly code is the [Module].
-Modules consist of a header followed by a sequence of sections.
-There are sections describing a WebAssembly's interactions with other modules ([Imports] and [Exports]), sections declaring [data] and other implements used by the module, and sections defining [functions].
+Wasm was originally designed for the web, but is being used in many places outside of it.
+The features it needed to succeed in the web make it portable, secure, and fast which is something we need in all kinds of applications.

 ## What content goes here?
-For now, we'll only host content about Wasm 2.0 to get started.

-In the future, we may add content about Wasm proposals and ecosystem tools.
+In the future, we may add content about the ecosystem and specific runtimes / tools, but for now we will stick to wasm concepts and proposals.